markiantorno/voight-kampff/README.md

 #### Your job is to create a basic Android health application that does the following core tasks:

-1. Downloads a the 10 most recently updated patients from the test server.
+1. Downloads the 10 most recently updated patients from the test server.
 2. Displays a list of these patients to the user.
 3. Allows the user to do the following to a patient object:
   * View the family name, gender, and birthday of each user if they want.